Nhandos/Nhandos.github.io/_posts/2025-05-03-wordle-solver.md

 ## Algorithm

+I outlined the steps of the algorithm below but you should probably watch the original video by *3Blue1Brown* as that does a better job at explaining.

 ### **Step 1: Build a 'prior' over the answer list**
 Let $\mathcal{W}$ be the dictionary of 5-letter words valid in a game of Wordle, and treat the secret word as a random variable $W\in\mathcal{W}$.
 The **probability mass function** (pmf)